fabihabushra/Computer_vision_based_check_out_system/README.md

 CV Based Batch-Billing System for Supermarket Products using YOLO
 ========
-We propose a computer vision-based billing system for the check-out of retail items on the cash counter.
-Supermarkets employ traditional barcode scanners to detect retail products.
-The disadvantage of this prevailing check-out system is that it cannot detect a batch of products simultaneously and is hence time-consuming.
-The system also relies on the speed of the cashier’s workflow in handling the cash counter.
-In this regard, our proposed system aims to make batch-billing of retail items faster and easier.
-We have implemented a GUI-based check-out application that works on a YOLO-based object detection architecture to bill the retail products.
-With YOLO architecture at its core, the system scans retail items using a webcam placed above for detection.
-For training our model, we have chosen 25 local retail products and 5 weight-dependent products of various categories and used both authentic and synthetic images of them as our dataset.
-The detection of weight- dependent products is a challenging task since conventional packaging uses QR codes which cannot be detected optimally from long distances.
-We have overcome this problem by integrating Hybrid ArUco Markers in their packaging instead of QR codes.
-Overall, our study implements innovative techniques for real-time implementation of a batch-billing system, highlighting the potential of a fully automated billing framework in the grocery stores.
+This study introduces a computer vision-based checkout system aimed at enhancing retail transaction efficiency by enabling batch processing of items at the point of sale.
+Traditional barcode-based checkout methods are limited by their sequential scanning process, leading to increased transaction times and reliance on cashier proficiency.
+To address these limitations, we propose a real-time detection system that utilizes a YOLO-based framework, integrated within a GUI checkout application, to facilitate the simultaneous billing of multiple products.
+Our methodology involves training the YOLO model with a dataset comprising both authentic and synthetically generated images of 25 local retail items and 5 weight-variable products across various categories.
+Since conventional packaging uses QR codes that cannot be detected optimally from long distances, our system incorporates Hybrid ArUco Markers as an innovative solution for improved detection accuracy of weight-dependent products.
+This research highlights the potential of a fully automated billing framework in retail environments, demonstrating a scalable solution through the integration of deep learning algorithms with deterministic pattern recognition.
 #### Working Demo of Billing
 <img src="https://github.com/Rusab/Supermall-Checkout-system-yolov5/blob/qr-implementation/images/static.gif?raw=true">